Are you a human doing or a human being?

-During the last couple of hundred years life has become progressively faster and busier, apparently culminating at the end of the 20th Century and beginning of the 21st with the dawning of the technical revolution, where experts predicted that IT and the internet would simplify everything and make life easier for us all.
-Efficiency and automation were the topic of conversations for those ‘in the know’ and apparently we were going to work less hours, be less stressed and our lives were going to be bliss!
+During the last couple of hundred years life has become progressively faster and busier.
+Culminating at the end of the 20th Century and beginning of the 21st with the dawning of the technical revolution.
+Experts predicted that IT and the internet would simplify everything and make life easier for us all.
+Efficiency and automation were the topic of conversations, for those ‘in the know’ and apparently we were going to work less hours, be less stressed and our lives were going to be bliss!

 In fact, the opposite has happened.
 Life has become faster and more complicated in many ways.
 Impatience has become the norm.
-Instead of an eight hour, five days per week society, we have become an ants’ nest of 24/7 activity, with many corporations employing a ‘follow the sun’ philosophy, where their doors are always open (or rather their phones are always on!).
+Instead of an eight hour, five days per week society, we have become an ants’ nest of 24/7 activity.
+Corporations employing a ‘follow the sun’ philosophy, where their doors are always open (or rather their phones are always on!).
 If we’re not working we’re watching TV, surfing, streaming, downloading, posting or ‘chatting’.

-As human beings we have come to emulate the instantaneous speed at which computers run, reacting to the demands of emails, pop-ups and reminders, we panic if we mislay our mobile phones, or if our iPads won’t start.
+Human beings have come to emulate the speed at which computers run, reacting to the demands of emails and reminders.
+We panic if we mislay our mobile phones, or if our iPads won’t start.
 Our brains have become a virtual spaghetti junction, with constant traffic or traffic jams, looking like chaos from above.
 We have developed a sense of paranoia, being monitored more than ever before, with statistics being available for almost every activity we become involved in and big brother watching us permanently!

-In his book In Praise of Slowness, author Carl Honore (pronounced ‘Honoray’) discusses our obsession with efficiency and speed and how (in 2005 when the book was published, but more relevant today), the World is looking at ways to slow down.
+In his book In Praise of Slowness, author Carl Honore (pronounced ‘Honoray’) discusses our obsession with efficiency and speed and how, the World is looking at ways to slow down.

-Hamlet ultimately feels somewhat helpless: he believes that by being alive, he has no control and by being dead he believes he has ultimate control, but he goes around in circles because death for him is such a mystery.
+Hamlet ultimately feels somewhat helpless as he believes that by being alive.
+He has no control and by being dead he believes he has ultimate control.
+He goes around in circles because death for him is such a mystery.

 Using Hamlet’s consideration of making the ultimate sacrifice to find calm, to find peace or to venture into the unknown as an analogy is somewhat extreme, but provides us with an example of a mind that is so full, so busy and so full of turmoil, it is in a state of confusion, despite seeming to be compos mentis.
 It also reflects lack of control.